jacobgellman/jacobgellman.github.io/_pages/teaching.md

 Teaching Assistant, Acadèmie de Rouen
 ======
-* *Teaching Assistant in Le Havre, France*
+* *English*
-  * From 2013 to 2014 I taught students at the middle school level, ages 13 to 15, at Collège Les Acacias and Collège La Hève.
+  * From 2013 to 2014 I taught students at the middle school level, ages 13 to 15, at Collège Les Acacias and Collège La Hève in Le Havre, France.